FastComments/fastcomments-docs/src/content/guides/installation-memberspace/items/memberspace-step-1.md

     const ALLOW_ANON = true;

 Also remember to change `https://example.com/login` to where you want users to go when they click the `Login` button:

+This way users will have the option of entering their name and email to comment if they are not logged in to your member site.